release-engineering/pom-manipulation-ext/guide/dep-manip.md

 #### REST Endpoint

 Alternatively, rather than using a remote BOM file as a source, it is possible to instruct PME to prescan the project, collect up all group:artifact:version's used and call a REST endpoint using the property `-DrestURL` (provided by https://github.com/project-ncl/dependency-analysis) which will then return a list of possible new versions.
+By default it will pass *all* GAVs to the endpoint.
+It is possible to batch the requests by passing `-DrestMaxSize=<value>`.

 The REST endpoint should follow: